DanielOdievichOrg/OrgRepoWatchmanApp/README.md

 * A README.md file in your web service's repository that documents how to run and use the service.
 Documentation is highly valued at GitHub and on the Professional Services team.
 * Be prepared to demo this solution during your following interview

-I believe the restrictions are these https://docs.github.com/en/github/administering-a-repository/enabling-branch-restrictions.

 # Solution
+I believe the branch restrictions are these https://docs.github.com/en/github/administering-a-repository/enabling-branch-restrictions so that's what I implemented.

 ## Github Side
 Create Github Org https://github.com/DanielOdievichOrg.